365businessdev/docs/docs/al-developer/365businessprintagent/readme.md

 | `status` | Current status of the printer, e.g. 'Not available' of 'Offline'. |

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Good to know</strong>Status can be a comma separated list of status values.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+    <strong>Info</strong>Status can be a comma separated list of status values.
 Refer to Enum 'bdev.Printer Status' for list of possible status.
 </div>

 #### `PrinterFailureEvent(Text, Text, Text)`